zhangz73/traveling_fit/travel_fit_models_updated.md

     t <- tt(dat$areaId, dest)
     t2 <- tt(dat$areaId, "ti_mal")

+    # create indicators for the ad2
+    # ind is initialzed with a list, where each of the 7 locations
+    # is mapped to 0
+    # Then, query the ad2 from the BI_survey_data.
+Notice that there
+    # is only 1 row for each of the areaId, so by specifying
+    # areaId==[the areaId of current data], we are guaranteed to
+    # find the row of this data, and thus obtain its ad2
+    # Finally, set the ind[ad2] to be 1, so that we have created
+    # a list of indicators for each of the 7 locations
     ind <- list(Peri = 0, Malabo = 0, Baney = 0, Luba = 0,
                 Riaba = 0, Moka = 0, Ureka = 0)
     ad2 <- unique(BI_survey_data[areaId==dat$areaId, ad2])